wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 Configuration
 -------------

-You can take a quick look to the full Wazuh dashboard app configuration file here.
+You can take a quick look to the Wazuh dashboard configuration file here.
 The documentation for the ``wazuh.yml`` file can be found on the config section.

 .. thumbnail:: ../../images/kibana-app/features/settings/configuration.png
   :align: center